 MSDW can help research studies by identifying the study population and by providing daily/weekly/monthly reports.
 In addition, MSDW can provide datamarts or smaller subsets of data to study cohorts.

 The cost of data delivery for research studies is based on the effort required by the data warehouse team to analyze and generate the desired output.
-Consultations up to one hour are provided free of cost.
 Assistance with estimating Data Warehouse costs for grant application purposes is available upon request.

 Visit the Mount Sinai Data Warehouse for more information.